EmmaB/try_programming/chapters/data_modelling.md

 * A database, for storing and retrieving information.
 * “Models”, which tell the Ruby on Rails system how to store and modify data in the database.

-##About the design
+## About the design

-We are going to build a little system for managing publisher metadata.
+We are going to build a system for managing publisher metadata.
 So what do we need to store information about?

 The world is full of “stuff”.
 Books, cats, football matches, emails, office buildings, submarines, string quartets, rock concerts.
 Some of them are actual physical things, some of them are abstract, but all of them can be thought of as some kind of object.